cqtan/Laravel-Crud-Sandbox/readme.md

 * Sign up in the [Heroku website](https://id.heroku.com/login)
 * Install the Heroku CLI following this [guide](https://devcenter.heroku.com/articles/heroku-command-line)
-* Type in the console to check if setup is successful and to finish insstallation:
+* Type in the console to check if setup is successful and to finish installation:
     * **heroku --version**
 * Navigate to the project directory and have it in a "*git commit*"-state
-* Create a Procfile (tells Heroku what command to use to launch the web server correctly):
+* Create a "Procfile" (tells Heroku what command to use to launch the web server correctly):
     * **echo web: vendor/bin/heroku-php-apache2 public/ > Procfile**
-* Add and commit once again and create the heroku application:
+* Add and commit once again and create the Heroku application:
     * **heroku create**
-* Declare a buildpack (explicitly tells heroku that the app is written in PHP instead of NodeJS):
+* Declare a "build pack" (explicitly tells Heroku that the app is written in PHP instead of NodeJS):
     * **heroku buildpacks:set heroku/php**
 * Generate the Laravel encryption key (encrypts user sessions and other information):
     * **php artisan key:generate --show** (copy the generated key e.g:**"base64:GpYbrM06CjwxP++I2Y3eccFqTnGfQddQVTNjOuGPcdE="**)